INFORMATION

 7. DATA PROCESSING DURATION

-For the purposes referred to in point 2, letters a) to e), the Personal Data are preserved for a period equal to the duration of the professional assignment (including possible renewals) and after its conclusion, termination or withdrawal from the same, for the period of the applicable prescription terms ex lege, except in cases where it is necessary to keep the Personal Data for a subsequent period for any disputes, for the protection of the rights of the Data Controller, for requests by the competent authorities or in accordance with the applicable legislation.
+For the purposes referred to in point 2, letters a) to e), the Personal Data are retained for a period equal to the duration of the professional assignment (including possible renewals) and after its conclusion, termination or withdrawal from the same, for the period of the applicable prescription terms ex lege, except in cases where it is necessary to keep the Personal Data for a subsequent period for any disputes, for the protection of the rights of the Data Controller, for requests by the competent authorities or in accordance with the applicable legislation.

 For the purposes indicated in point 2, letters f) and g), the Personal Data are kept for the duration of the contractual relationship and up to 24 months after the last contact with the Firm (intended as the last assignment, job interview, participation in events or initiatives organized by the Firm), without prejudice to the right of the Data Subject to withdraw consent, to object to the processing or cancellation of Personal Data.